Omar-AT-Hashem/storefrontBackend-udacity/README.md

 TOKEN_SECRET = 123
 }

+server running on port 3000
+db server running on port 5432

 ### access the main api route on 'localhost:3000/api/(the endpoint you want to access)'

 ####To create a user